 I know, from experience, that starting therapy can be an intimidating and daunting process.
 It's natural to think that the therapist has it all figured out and is somehow a more advanced human being.
 Trust me - I've been there.

 Yet, what is important to realize is that we therapists are people too.
 Many of us decided to become helpers because we've experienced our own adversities.
-My own life struggles (especially in high school!) and personal therapy have absolutely informed and guided my decision to become a therapist and the way I work with clients.
+My own life struggles and personal therapy have absolutely informed and guided my decision to become a therapist and the way I work with clients.

 Importance of the Client-Therapist Alliance